 Fall is a great time to review your property and do a walk-through with your landscape provider to identify areas you want to invest in and improve during the coming year.
 Because it’s not too late to plant, you can take advantage of the temperate fall weather to get plants established now get a head start on spring.

 There’s no reason to wait if your landscape plan includes planting grass, installing shrubs and trees, or even putting perennials in the ground.
-And, if you don’t have a plan, it’s a good idea to sit down with your landscape provider before year-end to discuss your goals and budget for 2017.
+And, if you don’t have a plan, it’s a good idea to sit down with your landscape provider before year-end to discuss your goals and budget for next year.

 We are heading into cooler weather, but your landscape is just as visible now as it is during summer.
 So, continue the level of maintenance and investment in enhancements to keep your Northeast Ohio grounds looking their best.
 We have ideas for you!